 - Create a new user account.
 You will need a separate TaxSlayer account for each return you file.
 Let’s say you are filing a return for yourself and a return for your cousin.
 First, you will have a TaxSlayer account with a username and password for your own taxes.
 Then, you will need to create a second account for your cousin with their own username and password.

 - Enter the person’s tax identification number.
-Be sure that you have correctly entered the taxpayer’s Social Security number.
+Be sure that you have correctly entered the taxpayer’s legal name, birth date, and Social Security number.
 If they don’t have an SSN, you will enter their ITIN instead.
 What’s an ITIN?
-2

 - Follow the step-by-step instructions.
-You can be guided through entire the tax filing process.
+You can be guided through the entire tax filing process.
 You will enter all their basic information and income.
-We will help you find all the credits and deductions they can take.
+TaxSlayer will help you find all the credits and deductions they are eligible to take.

 - Submit the return.
-We’ll notify you once the IRS accepts it.
+We’ll notify you once the IRS accepts the return.
 Your work is most likely done at this point.
 If the taxpayer is owed a refund, they will receive it in the form you selected (direct deposit or mailed check).

 Is the taxpayer deceased?
 Here’s how to prepare a tax return for a deceased taxpayer.